tjcdev/ml-cheatsheets/MODELLING.md

 - Apparently these can perform very well

 ### Bagging and Pasting

+Bagging tries to implement similar learners on small sample populations and then takes a mean of all the predictions.

 - Instead of using lots of different models on the same set of data you could instead using the same model but on several different subsets of the data
 - If the data is sampled with replacement it is called bagging
 - If the data is sample without replacement it is called pasting